nandotess/Blog-Database/README.md

 - To update the **development** dataset's schema, run `npm run deploy:development` in your terminal.
 - To update the on **production** dataset's schema, run `npm run deploy:production` in your terminal.

+_Note: execute `npm install` in your terminal before executing any other command._